-John Faas is the former Vice President - Development for The Human Race Theatre Company, while there he successfully raised nearly $1M in contributed revenue each season and securing the largest gift in the organization's history - $1M.
+John Faas is the Director of Development for Columbus Children's Theatre.
+Prior to CCT, John held the post of Vice President - Development for The Human Race Theatre Company, while there he successfully raised nearly $1M in contributed revenue each season and securing the largest gift in the organization's history - $1M.
 Prior to The Human Race, John served as Director of Development for Muse Machine, and Development Manager for Victoria Theatre Association and Dayton Opera where he also served as an assistant stage manager for Dayton Opera.

 John holds a BFA in Musical Theatre from Wright State University.
 During his time at WSU, John acted in multiple productions including, Inherit the Wind, Parade (Coached by Jason Robert Brown), Pirates of Penzance, Carousel, The Philadelphia Story, Merrily We Roll Along, How Succeed in Business Without Really Trying, States of Independence (Directed by Tina Landau – director of current Broadway hit musical – SpongeBob SquarePants, and coached by Ricky Ian Gordon, resident composer of New York Lyric Opera), The White Rose and Arts Gala 2001, 2002, 2003, and 2004.
 John frequently takes up the baton as a local musical theatre music director and pit conductor/musician.